Advance Medical Directives in Singapore

 What is Extraordinary Life-Sustaining Treatment?

 “Extraordinary life-sustaining treatment” means any medical procedure or measure which, when administered to a terminally ill patient, will only prolong the process of dying when death is imminent, but excludes palliative care.

 “Terminal illness” is defined in the AMDA as an incurable condition caused by injury or disease from which there is no reasonable prospect of a temporary or permanent recovery.
 For such a condition, death is imminent even if extraordinary life-sustaining measures were used.
 These measures would only serve to postpone the moment of death for the patient.

 When Will the AMD Not Have Any Effect?

-A medical practitioner has a duty to inform a patient who is conscious and capable of exercising a rational judgment of all the various forms of treatment that may be available in his particular case so that the patient may make an informed judgment as to whether a particular form of treatment should, or should not, be undertaken.
+A medical practitioner has a duty to inform a patient who is conscious and capable of exercising a rational judgement of all the various forms of treatment that may be available in his particular case so that the patient may make an informed judgement as to whether a particular form of treatment should, or should not, be undertaken.